Juancito2085/factored-datathon-2024-CogniCorpSolutions/README.md

 # Factored Datathon 2024 - CogniCorp Solutions

-# THIS IS A SKETCH OF THE PAGE
+# THIS IS A SKETCH OF THE REPO

 ## Tasks